By Italy specialist Cara

 While the saint is the headliner, there are plenty of other tombs to see because this was once an open-air cemetery near the Circus of Nero.
 The sensitive nature of the sight means that photography is strictly forbidden.
 Additionally, the sometimes-lax dress code is sternly enforced, so be sure to wear clothing that covers your knees and shoulders.

 Few visitors venture into these depths, a deliberate decision made by the Vatican to preserve the delicate historical sight.
 It’s a very small area, with narrow stairs and limited space.
 You’ll have to plan your trip well in advance to get the hard-to-come-by tickets.
-What’s more, changes in the Papal schedule and archaeological demands mean that tours are often cancelled or moved at the last minute, so flexibility is key.
+What’s more, changes in the Papal schedule and archaeological demands mean that tours are often canceled or moved at the last minute, so flexibility is key.

 Read more about trips to Italy